AguaClara/UASB/UASB_Manual_Spring2018.md

 To successfully process organic waste, UASB reactors heavily rely on the accumulation, concentration, and conglomeration of a large population of these bacteria in order to form diverse microbial community known as granules.
 Proper granulation and retention of these granules in a reactor is imperative to maximize the removal of COD and BOD and increase the overall effectiveness of UASB technologies ([Subramanyam et. al 2013](https://www.liebertpub.com/doi/abs/10.1089/ees.2012.0347)).
 To prevent biomass escape and increase sludge retention, parallel plates, akin to those in AguaClara drinking water treatment facilities, can be used ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).

 <div class="alert alert-block alert-danger">
 What are "these bacteria" you refer to in the first sentence.
-Precedding sentences do not mention bacteria.
+Preceding sentences do not mention bacteria.

 Communities plural in first sentence.

-You dont mention that UASBs can do COD removal until now
+You don't mention that UASBs can do COD removal until now

 What happens if there is not good granulation or the granules escape?
 </div>